by/ptp4RaspberryPi/Setup.md

 This could shave *circa* 40 usecs of response time over the `chrony ntpdata` statistics.
 Huge improvement on a NTP setup that has hardware timestamping and its higher accuracy.

-To make it persitent over restarts create a systemd service for eth0_coalescence:
+To make it persistent over restarts, simply create a `systemd` service for `eth0_coalescence`:

 > sudo nano /etc/systemd/system/eth0_coalescence.service